 On the basis of the foregoing, I hereby certify that, to the best of my knowledge and belief, this report is complete and has been prepared in accordance with generally accepted actuarial principles and practices and all applicable Actuarial Standards of Practice.
-I am a member of the American Academy of Actuaries and meet the Qualification Standards to render this actuarial opinion.
+My experience and continuing education are consistent with the requirements described for actuaries under the Qualification Standards of the American Academy of Actuaries.